Volunteering with our Winter Night Shelter

 Once you have registered, we will be in touch to request a personal reference and arrange time to go through our training. (including food hygiene training for Cook volunteers)

-We will also ask to see a DBS certificate for Overnight Volunteers only (if you do not have a certificate issued within 3 years, we will arrange for a new DBS check to be completed).
+We will also ask to see a DBS certificate for Breakfast and Overnight Volunteers (if you do not have a certificate issued within 3 years, we will arrange for a new DBS check to be completed).